tyler-r-smith/meteor-video-chat/README.md

 ## Making a Call

-In this step we initialize the webcam.
+If you are initializing the webcam and making a call in the same function block, it is best to call the `callRemote()` function from within the `loadLocalWebcam()` callback like so:

+    Meteor.VideoCallServices.loadLocalWebcam(true, function() {
+      Meteor.VideoCallServices.callRemote(**meteor _id of the user you are calling**) });

 The first parameter specifies whether you would like to set up the peer connection, as this is called automatically by receiving a call.

     Meteor.VideoCallServices.loadLocalWebcam(false, callback);
-This function takes 2 parameters, the local video Id and a callback.
-Next you must make the call:

-    Meteor.VideoCallServices.callRemote(**meteor _id of the user you are calling**) If you are initializing the webcam and making a call in the same function block, it is best to call the `callRemote()` function from within the `loadLocalWebcam()` callback like so:

-    Meteor.VideoCallServices.loadLocalWebcam(true, function() {
-      Meteor.VideoCallServices.callRemote(**meteor _id of the user you are calling**) });
+Regardless of how you initialise it, the webcam stream will be available on Meteor.localStream

 ## Receiving a phone call
 A number of things happen when you receive a phone call: `onReceivePhoneCall()` function is called and the, if you set a ringtone, it will be set to play, a helper called "incomingPhoneCall" will be set to true and so will a session variable called "phoneIsRinging".